livecomsjournal/journal_information/website_text/for_authors.md

 There are no explicit length limits on any manuscript.
 Articles do not need to contain original research, but may contain it.
 Four types of manuscripts are published in LiveCoMS: Best practices guides, perpetual reviews, comparisons of molecular simulation programs, and tutorials.
-More details on each of these articles can be found  in [the guide for writing an article for LiveCoMS](https://livecomsjournal.github.io/).
+More details on each of these article types can be found in [the guide for writing an article for LiveCoMS](https://livecomsjournal.github.io/).